csc-training/mpi-introduction/docs/05-mpi-p2p.md

 # MPI datatypes

+- On low level, MPI sends and receives stream of bytes
+- MPI datatypes specify how the bytes should be interpreted
+	- Allows data conversios in heterogenous environments (*e.g.* little endian to big endian)
-- MPI has a number of predefined datatypes to represent data
+- MPI has a number of predefined basic datatypes corresponding to C or Fortran datatypes
-- Each C or Fortran datatype has a corresponding MPI datatype
     - C examples: `MPI_INT` for `int` and `MPI_DOUBLE` for
       `double`
-    - Fortran example: `MPI_INTEGER` for `integer`
+    - Fortran examples: `MPI_INTEGER` for `integer`,
+      `MPI_DOUBLE_PRECISION` for `real64`
-- One can also define custom datatypes
+- One can also define custom datatypes for communicating more complex data

-# More features in point-to-point communication {.section}

 # Blocking routines & deadlocks